Sona Burstein

 Sona Rosa Burstein (1897–1971) was a museum curator, folklorist and historian of gerontology.

 Education

 Born in 1897, she qualified from the University of Wales in 1920 with an honours degree in Classics.
 In 1928 she qualified from Oxford University with a postgraduate diploma in Anthropology (with a distinction in Social Anthropology).

 Career

 Burstein joined the staff of the Wellcome Historical Medical Museum in 1928, where she worked till her retirement in 1957.
-Her focus was on the cataloguing and display of the Wellcome's ethnographic collections.
+Her focus was on the cataloguing and display of Wellcome's ethnographic collections.

 Burstein also researched topics around gerontology, a research interest which had begun during her time at Oxford.

 Folklorist

 Burstein was a long-standing member of the Folklore Society, joining the Society in 1923 and later serving as its President between 1956 and 1959.
 She was also a Fellow of the Royal Anthropological Institute (elected in 1932).

 The Presidential Addresses Burstein gave to the Folklore Society showcased the diversity of her interests: 'George Laurence Gomme and the Science of Folklore' (1957), 'Eighty Years of Folklore: Evaluations and Revaluations' (1958) and 'Folklore, Rumour and Prejudice' (1959).